-The Company accounts for equity instruments issued to third party service providers (non-employees), by recording the fair value of the options granted using an option pricing model, at each reporting period, until rewards are vested in full.
+The Company accounts for equity instruments issued to third party service providers (non-employees), by recording the fair value of the options granted using an option pricing model, at each reporting period, until awards are vested in full.
 The expense is recognized over the vesting period using the accelerated multiple option approach.

-However, when the expense relates to options granted to third parties as consideration for introducing investors to the Company, (hereafter - "Finder's services") the expense is recorded at its fair value in Equity, as issuance costs.
+However, when the grant relates to options granted to third parties as consideration for introducing investors to the Company, the costs are recorded as issuance costs, of the various financial instruments issued.

 In addition, certain share-based awards of the Company are performance based and dependent upon achieving certain goals.
-In respect to these awards the company estimates the expected pre-vesting award probability that the performance conditions will be achieved.
-The Company only recognizes expense for the shares which are expected to vest.
+With respect to these awards, the company estimates the expected pre-vesting award probability that the performance conditions will be achieved.
+The Company only recognizes expense for the shares that are expected to vest.